smacke/ffsubsync/README.md

 well, but can be effective in some cases.

 The next step is to try different values for `--max-offset-seconds`.
-By default ffsubsync runs with `--max-offset-seconds=600`, since subititles are unlikely to be offset by more than 10 minutes in practice, and enforcing this constraint typically leads to a better outcome.
+By default ffsubsync runs with `--max-offset-seconds=60`, since subititles are unlikely to be offset by more than 1 minute in practice, and enforcing this constraint typically leads to a better outcome.
 There may be some rare cases in which subtitles are more egregiously out of sync and where increasing this value can help.